psroy007/editify/readme.md

 - Sleek User Interface: A minimal and dark-themed interface to help you focus on your writing.
 - Full-Screen Editing: Provides a distraction-free, full-screen mode for focused writing.
-- Customizable Styling: Built with CSS and supports dark mode out of the box.
+- Customizable Styling: Built with CSS.
 - Cross-Platform: Thanks to Electron, it works on macOS, Windows, and Linux.
 - Resizable Text Area: Adjust the size of the text area for different writing needs.
-- Smooth Scrollbars: Custom slim scrollbars that match the dark theme.
+- Smooth Scrollbars: Custom slim scrollbar.

 ## Tech Stack